Skip to main content

 When choosing a user activity monitoring solution, look for one with a flexible incident response system.
 Being able to set custom alerts and automate at least some SOPs will help you ensure a timely response to cybersecurity incidents.

-Also, consider limiting access to sensitive data by deploying identity and access management solutions.
+Also, consider limiting access to sensitive data and implementing a zero standing privileges (ZSP) strategy with the help of identity and access management solutions.

 Explore the power of Syteca!